Dogs sleep for 12-14 hours each day. Dogs spend a little more than half of their lives in dog beds during their short life span than humans!

 You Ignore Ease of Cleaning Factor

 You very well know how daunting it can be to wash a bed, except it’s the first time you’re buying a dog bed.
-A dog gets real dirty, and so his bed.
-Moreover, a dog brings all kinds of dirty stuff to their bed, including mud, dust, microorganisms, poop, and pee particles!
+A dog gets real dirty, and so does his bed.
+Moreover, a dog brings dirty stuff to their bed, including mud, dust, microorganisms, poop, and pee particles!

 In a nutshell, you should check for a dog’s bed washability before making the final decision.

-Buying a dog bed is easier, but you need to keep a few things in mind.
+Buying a dog bed is more accessible, but you need to keep a few things in mind.
 There are small big things about the bed that will be affecting your dog’s sleep.
-And if it’s a wrong buy, you’re going to need to buy another one, and it’s all because of one small mistake.
-If you absolutely have no idea how to choose a bed, make notes after reading this article, take your vet’s help, or your dog’s previous carer.
+And if it’s a wrong buy, you’re going to need to buy another one, and it’s all because of a tiny mistake.
+If you have no idea how to choose a bed, make notes after reading this article, take your vet’s help or your dog’s previous carer.
 It’s always good to ask for help.